 Seljavallalaug is not the biggest pool in Iceland at 25 meters (82-foot) long and 10 meters wide, but it was the largest pool in Iceland until 1936!
-The pool is free, with no entry fee but you are asked and expected to treat it with care and respect.
+The pool is free, with no entry fee.
+Of course, you’re asked to treat it with care and respect.

-From 1927 swimming lessons were conducted in the pool as a part of compulsory education and for many years after, Seljavallalaug was a ‘secret spot’ known only by the locals and tourists who wandered too far.
+Since 1927, swimming lessons were conducted in the pool as a part of compulsory education.
+For many years after, Seljavallalaug was a ‘secret spot’ known only by locals and tourists who wandered too far.

 Where is Seljavallalaug located?

-The location of Seljavallalaug helps to make it so special.
-Even though the pool is situated relatively close to Seljavellir and the Ring Road, it gives off an impression of a middle-of-nowhere, end of the world location.
-Seljavallalaug in the South, in a quiet valley below the infamous Eyjafjallajökull volcano, surrounded by hypnotizing mountains.
+The location of Seljavallalaug helps to make it special.
+Even though the pool is situated relatively close to Seljavellir and the Ring Road, the area feels like you’re in the middle-of-nowhere.
+Seljavallalaug is in South Iceland in a quiet valley below the infamous Eyjafjallajökull volcano.
+It’s surrounded by hypnotizing mountains.

 How do I get to Seljavallalaug?

-The access to the pool changed a bit since and because of the 2010 eruption but from the car park take a short 15-20 minute hike towards the bottom of the valley (there are no signs), cross over a small stream and hope to see the pool hiding behind a corner.
+From the car park, take a short 15-20 minute hike towards the bottom of the valley (there are no signs), cross over a small stream and you’ll see the pool hiding behind a corner.